WeCanCodeIT/java-exercises/virtual-pet/README.md

 ## Classes
 - [ ] create a `VirtualPet` class.
 - [ ] create a `VirtualPetApp` class with a `main` method.
-- [ ] **Stretch goal** create a `VirtualPetTest` class
+- [ ] **Stretch goal** create a `VirtualPetTest` class to build out unit tests on the behaviors placed in `VirtualPet`
-You should house your project in a properly named package...something other than the default package
+- You should house your project in a properly named package...something other than the default package

 ## Details